 If you aren’t feeling well enough to travel to your doctor or you need medical assistance more urgently, an online doctor is the best solution.
 DrHouse is a good way to get the medical help that you need without having to leave your home.

 When it comes to ice and sore throats, there are two sides to the answer.
-On one hand ice cream can help to alleviate some of the pain associated from a sore throat but it can also hinder your healing.
-The most important thing is to focus on how you feel and recognise when you need to seek medical help.
+On one hand, ice cream can help to alleviate some of the pain associated with a sore throat but it can also hinder your healing.
+The most important thing is to focus on how you feel and recognize when you need to seek medical help.